An Australian maritime strategy: Resourcing the Royal Australian Navy

 Australia’s federal system should help facilitate international engagement and incentivise positive engagement while ensuring that the necessary legislative and policy levers exist to require the subnational layer to conduct essential due diligence that prioritises the national interest.
 In this report, the authors make a series of policy recommendations that will support the development of such a framework.

-‘Doing good deeds quietly’: the rise of intelligence diplomacy as a potent tool of statecraft
+‘Doing good deeds quietly’: The rise of intelligence diplomacy as a potent tool of statecraft

 ‘Intelligence diplomacy’ – using intelligence actors and relationships to conduct, or substantially facilitate, diplomatic relations – is a potent tool for statecraft; useful in specific circumstances to either enhance conventional diplomacy or create subtler lines of communication.
 Intelligence diplomacy, its increasing utility and potential hazards, is the subject of Doing good deeds quietly, the latest report from ASPI’s Statecraft & Intelligence Centre.